edumserrano/csharp-functional/Docs/source/extensions.rst

 		  * There is no problem in breaking this advice.
 You can even mutate more than one generic type at a time and go from Monad<A,B,C> to Monad<X,Y,Z> but at the expense of having 3 mutating functions: A->X, B->Y and C->Z.
 		  * The more functions that need to be passed in to the extension method the worst the readibility of the code becomes.
 This is subject to personal opinion but I think that due to the C# syntax it becomes harder to read the code if you start to have many functions passed in as arguments on chained method calls.

+.. note:: Consider for a moment the OnSuccess extension methods.
+There can be many overloads for OnSuccess which can only be distinguished by the returning type and in C# we can not have two methods with equal signature (the return type is not part of a method's signature).
+To overcome this, what I've chosen to do is to distinguish them by changing the method name to cater for different return types.
+Therefore you find different OnSuccess methods with appended ToX where X relates to the return type, such as OnSuccessToResultWithValue.
+This applies to all extension methods.

 NuGet packages
 --------------